GarimaChauhan16/Plotly--Belly_Button_Biodiversity/README.md

 ## Step 2 - Heroku

-Deploy your Flask app to Heroku.
+Deploy the Flask app to Heroku.

 - - -

 ## Flask API

-Use Flask API starter code to serve the data needed for your plots.
+Use Flask API starter code to serve the data needed for the plots.